accetto/headless-drawing-g3/docker/xfce-gimp/README-dockerhub.md

 ./builder.sh gimp-chromium all
 ./builder.sh gimp-firefox all

-### or skipping the publishing to the Docker Hub
+### just building the image, skipping the publishing and the version sticker update
-./builder.sh gimp all-no-push
+./builder.sh gimp build

 ### examples of building and publishing the images as a group
 ./ci-builder.sh all group gimp gimp-firefox